pixelnest/pixelnest.github.io/tutorials/2d-game-unity/install-and-scene/index.md

   next: ../background-and-camera
 ---

-In this first chapter you will find very basics information: links to download and install Unity and then we will prepare our first scene for a game.
+In this first chapter you will find some very basic informations: first, the download and installation of Unity, then the preparation of the first scene of our game.

+# Set up your environment

+We start by the easy part: downloading and configuring Unity.

+[ ![Unity][unity_logo_url] ][unity_logo_url]

 ## Install Unity

-[  ![Unity][unity_logo_url]  ][unity_logo_url]

-The easy part.

 Download the latest release from the official website (always):
 - [link to the last Unity 3D version](http://unity3d.com/unity/download)